 While few occupations include “sociologist” in their title, government, non-profit, union, business, and other employers in a wide range of fields actively recruit college graduates with degrees in Sociology.
 The skills acquired as you complete your undergraduate or graduate degree prepare you for a wide range of occupations.
 You will enter the highly competitive job market with a broad understanding of social processes and social structures.
 You will have learned critical thinking and analytical skills, you will know how to design and conduct research to develop solutions for real world problems, and you will be skilled in presenting your research with clarity and compelling logic.
-One effective way to prepare yourself for a rewarding career is to gain practical experience while still college.
-Internships provide opportunities to develop your skills and to work with, learn from, and build personal ties with other professionals.
+One effective way to prepare yourself for a rewarding career is to gain practical experience while still in college.
+Internships, volunteering, and other work experiences provide opportunities to develop your skills and learn from and build personal ties with other professionals.

 What are the benefits of an internship?